mhdawson/micro-app-cloud-backup/README.md

 </PRE>

-This is an example with sensitive parts masked out:
+This is an example of a configuration file with sensitive parts masked out:
 <PRE>
 {
   "serverPort": 9000,